mdinicola/python-speedtest-monitor/README.md

 # How to run

 1. Clone the repo
+2. Run `pip install -r requirements.txt`
-2. Create a configuration file as defined in the Configuration section above
+3. Create a configuration file as defined in the Configuration section above
-3. `python3 monitor.py`
+4. `python3 monitor.py`

 For continued notifications, set it up to run as a cron job or scheduled task.